Updated 10/18/2016

 Make sure to recover your social shares.
 Remember, those counts were for the HTTP version of your website.

-Adding SSL to your website is a wise move to make.
-It protects sensitive visitor data that might get submitted on your website, readies your site for e-commerce, and offers a slight ranking boost.
+Adding SSL to your website is a wise move to make and is mandated by Google as of this writing.
+Having an SSL protects sensitive visitor data that might get submitted on your website, readies your site for e-commerce, and offers a slight ranking boost.

 While it might seem like a daunting task, having a plan in place will help you ensure a smooth migration.